Your cookie preferences

 Over half of UK smartphone users have an iPhone.
 Therefore, if you're looking to make the switch from Android, you'll be in good company!
 You'll also get the benefit of Apple-exclusive apps and features, such as FaceTime.

 On top of this, you'll likely find an iPhone even more intuitive and easy to use than any other smartphone.
-There are also extremely well-made handsets, which can last for years.
+There's also extremely well-made handsets, which can last for years.
 And if anything goes wrong with your device, you can simply pop into the Apple Store for some advice and assistance.

 Need help choosing the best iPhone for you?
 Read our guide on which iPhone you should buy.